RankOOD -- Class Ranking-based Out-of-Distribution Detection: Methodology

 \section{Methodology}

-In this section, we present the overall methodology of RankOOD, which consists of three main steps: i) using a pre-trained model on in-distribution (ID) data, we derive a canonical class ranking for each class by solving a rank assignment problem; ii) we then train a new classifier on the ID data using the canonical class rankings as ground truth and the Plackett–Luce loss; and iii) during inference, we compute an OOD score based on the predicted ranks and their deviation from the canonical rankings, under the premise that OOD samples tend deviate more from the canonical class ranking patterns.
+In this section, we present the overall methodology of RankOOD, which consists of three main steps: i) using a pre-trained model on ID data, we derive a canonical class ranking for each class by solving a rank assignment problem (Sec.~\ref{sec:ilp}); ii) we then train a new classifier on the ID data using the canonical class rankings as ground truth and the ListMLE loss, referred to as RankOOD-T, the training process of our framework (Sec.~\ref{sec:rankood_t}); and iii) during inference, we compute an OOD score (termed RankOOD-S) based on the predicted ranks and their deviation from the canonical rankings, under the premise that OOD samples deviate more from the canonical class ranking patterns (Sec.~\ref{sec:rankood_s}).